ruthmoog/advanced-accessibility-for-developers/README.md

 Ensure focus is visible and clear.
 Using sticky or fixed position can hide elements so use scroll margin top/bottom to avoid that.
 Make sure native focus design works with your website design.
-Think about focus should go when you close a modal (eg. cookies consent).
-If you are using onclick, you might also need on key up if you use onclick events you will need to also use `onkeyup` to make it work for a keyboard
+Think about focus should go when you close a modal (eg. cookies consent). if you use `onclick` events you will need to also use `onkeyup` to make it work for a keyboard

 ### Tab index